skeet70/fgu-to-fvtt-numenera/README.md

   return items.map((item) => new Item(item));
 };

-// retrieved this by looking at game.packs var moduleName = "<your world name>";
+// retrieve this by looking at game.packs var moduleName = "<your world name>";
 var packName = "<your compendium pack name>";

 // Reference a Compendium pack by it's collection ID var pack = game.packs.find((p) => p.collection === `${moduleName}.${packName}`);

-// Pasted in a JSON array of objects that look like a subset of the form given by the exporter in the app var content = [
+// Paste in the content of `fvtt-compendium-for-import.json` var content = [
   {
     name: "example",